LIFE DRAWING WITH IAN BARLOW 2017

-Ian Barlow currently has an art exhibition entitled, A Passion For Life; an exhibition featuring a selection of oils, pastels, sketches and sculptures of the female nude.
-It runs between the 17th and 30th of August, and is located just off Union Street in Plymouth.
-I was lucky enough to go on the opening day and was left in total awe.
+Ian Barlow held an art exhibition entitled, A Passion For Life; an exhibition featuring a selection of oils, pastels, sketches and sculptures of the female nude.
+It ran between the 17th and 30th of August 2017.
+I was lucky enough to go on the opening day, and was left in total awe.

-You can read about my time there, as well as viewing a snippet of the paintings on display, via my A Passion for Life blog post.
-The image above being one of my personal favourites from the show :)
+You can read about my time there, and view a snippet of the paintings on display, via my A Passion for Life Blog Post; the image above being one of my personal favourites from the show :)